hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - The `.pck` file has a different name than the executable binary.
 - The `.pck` file is in a different directory than the executable binary.
-- You are using an independant `.pck` file.
+- You are using an independent `.pck` file (without an executable binary).

 You'll have to pass the `.pck` file's path using the `--main-pack` option, like this:

 ```
-# Using your own exported binary.
-./name_of_your_godot_game.ext --main-pack "/path/to/the/pck/file.pck"

-# Using the export template binaries from this repository.
 ./godot_x.x.x_rpi4_export-template.bin --main-pack "/path/to/the/pck/file.pck"
 ```